eProsima-Private/AML-Dashboard/README.md

 To fetch a model, follow these steps:

+* Note: make sure that at least one **Model Manager Sender Node** is running to facilitate the model fetching process.

 1. Click on the `Search for statistics` button in the *AML Statistics Fetcher*.
 2. Once the statistics are received, the status will appear as **Statistics received !** in the *AML Collaborative Learning Status*.
 3. Click on the `Request model` button in the *AML Model Fetcher*.
 4. Once the model is received, the status will change to **Model received !** in the *AML Collaborative Learning Status*.

-* Make sure that at least one **Model Manager Sender Node** is running to facilitate the model fetching process.

 <div align="center">
   <img src=".figures/aml-dashboard_fetching.png" width="750">